Dr Georgiana Varna

 - Varna G, Tiesdell S. Assessing the Publicness of Public Space: The Star Model of Publicness.
 Journal of Urban Design 2010, 15(4), 575-598.

 - Varna G. Place-making and place-breaking on the banks of the Clyde.
 In: Wise, N and Clark, J, ed.
 Urban Transformations.
 Geographies of Renewal and Creative Change.
-Abingdon: Routledge, 2017, pp.238.
+Abingdon, UK: Routledge, 2017, pp.238.

 - Lehtovuori P, Varna G. Urbanism at a turning point: modern, postmodern, now.
 In: The 6th Baltic Sea Region Cultural Heritage Forum.
 From Postwar to Postmodern – 20th Century Built Cultural Heritage.
 2017, Kiel, Germany: Swedish National Heritage Board.